 - plan (inception): from verification to tendering

 - make (creation): from contract choice to award/completion

 - use (operation): from contract to dispute management

 - articles of agreement – the contract overview

 - contract particulars or data – the project overview

 - specifications, drawings and data – the details for the works, goods and services (and bills of quantities where used)

 - pricing information including rates, analyses and so on

-- information, communication and BIM protocols – to help the supply chain work seamlessly together
+- information, communication and BIM protocols – to help the supply network work seamlessly together

 - works programme(s) and schedules

 - statutory information eg the construction phase plan where CDM 2015 applies

 However, until all documents relating to the project can be created, stored, indexed and recovered digitally, the prevalence of paper-based wet-signed complex contracts will continue to blight the industry.

 - track the negotiation of clauses (as one document and individual clauses; also compare against existing clause banks)

 - log telephone calls, tasks, appointments, emails and correspondence relating to contract negotiations